showuon/resilient-python-examples/task-to-calendar/README.md

 * use_start_tls - Only include and set to True if using TLS, usually with port 587
 * use_ssl - Only include and set to True if using legacy SMTP over SSL, usually with port 465

-### Certificates

-If your Resilient server uses a self-signed TLS certificate, or some other certificate that is not automatically trusted by your machine, you need to tell the Python scripts that it should be trusted.
-To do this, download the server's TLS certificate into a file, e.g. from 'resilient.example.com' to a file 'cert.cer':

-    mkdir -p ~/resilient/
-    openssl s_client -connect resilient.example.com:443 -showcerts < /dev/null 2> /dev/null | openssl x509 -outform PEM > ~/resilient/cert.cer

-Then specify the path to this certificate in the config file.

-## Running the example
+### Running the example

-In the script directory, run the custom action application with:
+In the current directory, run the custom action application with:

-    python run.py
+    resilient-circuits run --componentsdir /<your_full_path>/task-to-calendar/components/

 The script will start running, and wait for messages.
 When a task is assigned to a user, or when the due date of the task is changed, the action processor will be invoked.
 If the task only has an owner assigned, then the event is considered a single day event.
 If there is a due date, then the event is created as a multi day event starting with the current day and ending on the due date.
 If the due date is changed, a new event is sent, which will replace the original event in the calendar.
 If the owner is changed, the new owner will get the invite.
 The previous owner will NOT get an update to remove the event from the calendar.